Commonly Requested Records

 The Dictionary of American Naval Fighting Ships, located in the reference section of most local libraries, is an excellent resource.
 You may also wish to visit the Naval Historical Center's site at http://www.history.navy.mil.

-World War II, Korean War, and Vietnam information:
+World War II, Korean War and Vietnam War information:

 Information deemed to be historically valuable resides with the National Archives.